conoremclaughlin/the-dream/README.md

+# the-dream - collective visualized dream journal

+summary
+---
-# the-dream - quick visualized dream journal built in angular.js and three.js to create a frankenmonstrosity.
+collective visualized dream journal built in angular.js and three.js, creating a frankenmonstrosity.

 stuff to do
 ---